 Dried rose petals to top

-In a pan add 1 tbsp ghee and heat it.
+In a pan add 1 tablespoon ghee and heat it.
 Add Vermicelli Noodles and roast for about 5-6 minutes till golden brown.
 Make sure it does not burn.

 Remove the roasted vermicelli from the pan and add the remaining ghee.
 Add the slivered nuts and raisins.
 Let the raisins plump up and let the nuts turn golden brown.
 Add the chopped dates and poppy seeds.